PSecLab/FastDyn/docs/ElderScrollDeviceModel.md

 ```
 cd verifier
 ```
-Paste the code in gen.c
+Paste the code in tests/gen.c
 ```
 make
 python3 ./test.py --lib ./gen.so  --trace /data/qemu/build/io.log --init-func gpiog_init --read-func gpiog_read --write-func gpiog_write --base-addr 0x40021800 #Make sure to fix things accordingly.
 ```

 ### 8. Reiterate until no mismatches.
-If there are no matches, the verifier will print messages like this:
+If there are no mis-matches, the verifier will print messages like this:
 ```
 --- Harness Configuration ---
   Library Path: ./gen.so